ghkhashayar/docs/docs/widgets/elfinder.md

 default: `'public'`

-Disk name to show in file manager.
+Disk name to show in the file manager.

 ### fileRules
 `type: string | array`